 If your shower is unusually cold, you are noticing odd sediment in the water or hearing strange noises while your shower is running, water heater issues could be to blame.
-Since water heaters use both water and electricity, you may be wondering whether it is better to call a plumber or an electrician when water heater issues strike.

 Who Is The Best Person To Call For Water Heater Repair?

 In most cases, any plumber who is licensed by your state’s plumbing board will be able to handle water heater issues.
 Therefore, they should be your first call when you suspect water heater problems.
 Plumbers are specifically trained in handling all aspects of a water heater, including its electrical wiring, heating elements, gas lines, piping and anode rods.

 In rare cases, such as when your water heater problems are related to a larger problem with the electrical system in your home, an electrician may be more appropriate.
 This may be the case when, for example, an overheating water heater blows your fuse box, repeatedly trips the circuit breaker, or there is loose wiring inside the system.

 When Should You Call A Plumber For Water Heater Repair?

 Here is a look at some of the signs indicating it is time to call a plumber for water heater repair.

 You’ve Run Out Of Hot Water

 If you suddenly find yourself without hot water, it may be time to call a plumber.
 First, you should check to see if the water heater’s pilot light has gone out.
 If so, lighting it may be enough to solve the problem.
 It is also important to check that the circuit breaker has not tripped or been turned off.